-4.5 Other mitigating actions
+4.5 Other mitigating actions:

-- 4.5.1 It is important to note that existing council equalities approaches such as Equality Impact Assessment and actions from the council's Equality and Inclusion Policy will be a critical part of minimising or avoiding negative impacts on specific groups protected in law.
-Also, needs assessments and actions from them (such as the Joint Strategic Needs Assessment, current work focused on Black and Minority Ethnic communities and the Trans community) will enable better understanding of communities and their access to and outcomes from services, helping us to identify and respond to needs more effectively. - 4.5.2 Regular equalities monitoring and analysis to evaluate trends and identify actions, and robust equality impact assessment which actively engages stakeholders are fundamental to meeting our legal duties and corporate commitments.
+- 4.5.1 It is important to note that existing council equalities approaches such as the council's rolling programme of Equality Impact Assessments and actions from the council's Equality and Inclusion Policy will be a critical part of minimising or avoiding negative impacts on specific groups protected in law.
+Also, needs assessments and actions from them (such as through the Joint Strategic Needs Assessment, and current work with Black and Minority Ethnic communities, trans people, and disabled people) will enable better understanding of communities and their access to and outcomes from services, helping us to identify and respond to needs more effectively. - 4.5.2 Regular equalities monitoring and analysis to evaluate trends and identify actions, including monitoring mitigating actions identified in the budget EIAs, are fundamental to meeting our legal duties and corporate commitments.
 Senior managers will continue to have responsibility for overseeing these processes as decisions are made and service changes take place.